keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 {: .image-popup}
 ![Flow 2](/templates/ua-and-ga4-comparison/required-configurations2.png)

-1. **Data extractions** – First, you will authorize the Universal Analytics data source (extractor) and at least one of the following two sources: GA4 API and/or GA4 from the BigQuery database.
+1. **Data extractions** – First, you will authorize the Universal Analytics data source connector and at least one of the following two sources: GA4 API and/or GA4 from the BigQuery database.
 They will provide all available data.
 For more details, see the [Authorizing Data Sources](/templates/ua-and-ga4-comparison/#authorizing-data-sources) section below.

 2. **Snowflake SQL** – Then, the data will be prepared so that it can be sent to the data app.